ThisIsNoZaku/pdf-export/README.md

 ### What is this repository for? ###

 * API for extracting values from objects and filling out form PDFs from those values.
-Interfaces describing the API are contained within the com.thinoza.pdfexporter package, while a reflection-based extractor and combined filler-and-writer implementation are provided in the implementations package.
-* Version: 0.0.1
+* Version: 1.0.2

 ### How do I get set up? ###